rawkode/bring-your-own-telegraf/README.md

 ## Getting Started

+### Telegraf Config

+You should have a local directory in the root of your build context called `telegraf` with your configuration.
+This would be what you have in `/etc/telegraf/` on any other deployment.

 ### Dockerfile

 Provide a Dockerfile.
 You can use any base layer you want, even scratch.
 I'm using Alpine.